Terms and Conditions of Financial Aid Awards 2013-2014

 Recalculations: If students who receive financial aid through College scholarships and/or grants withdraw because of illness or other unavoidable reasons, the scholarship or grant credits are recomputed to the date of withdrawal.
 A student whose financial aid is based on full-time status, but who drops to less than full-time status, will have the aid prorated according to the number of credit hours of actual enrollment.
 Hartwick scholarships and grants are cancelled if a student does not maintain full-time status.
 In no case will a student receive any College funds in cash.
 Federal and state grant and loan programs have their own policies pertaining to part-time students and withdrawal from school and take precedence over this policy in those instances.

 Outside Awards: Students are required to report immediately any scholarships, loans, or other awards received or expected from other sources for educational use.
 It is necessary to make them a part of the financial aid package.
-Most aid sources stipulate that the student's financial need not be exceeded.
-Therefore, the total financial aid amount awarded is the maximum the student can receive in a need-based aid package.
-If a student brings outside gift assistance, Hartwick will first lower work-study and/or loan; if the need is still exceeded by the receipt of outside awards, Hartwick may reduce some of its gift assistance.
+If a student brings outside gift assistance, Hartwick will first lower Work-Study and/or loan; if the need is still exceeded by the receipt of outside awards, Hartwick may reduce some gift assistance.

 Reconsideration of Award: It is assumed that a family's financial situation will continue as indicated on the application.
 However, it is possible to have the aid award revised upon presenting, in writing, information that was not available at the time the aid application was completed.
 A favorable review of this new information could result in an increase in the aid package.
 This increase is contingent upon the availability of institutional funds and loan program eligibility at the time of review.